omerrr-rr/ISC2-CC-Exam-Guide/README.md

 ---

-# 🎉 Best of luck — you absolutely got this.
+# 🎉 Best of luck — you absolutely got this :)

-If someone like me can pass, so can you.
 Let this exam be the start of your cybersecurity journey.